10 Things To Do In Cornwall

 • The tin mine is recognised as part of the UNESCO World Heritage Site for Cornwall and West Devon Mining Landscape.

-• Explore the Hard Rock Museum with interactive activities for all the family, or the mine and it’s collections.
+• Explore the Hard Rock Museum with interactive activities for all the family, or the mine and its collections.

 • Adventure underground!
 Have a tour through the ‘Wheal Mexico’ mine